Irwin Driedger

 Champion Jockey Irwin Driedger: A Man of Many Hats

-Canadian horse racing lost a popular horseman and friend to many on May 20; Irwin Driedger passed at age 66 after a cancer battle.
+Canadian horse racing lost a famous horseman and friend to many on May 20; Irwin Driedger passed at age 66 after a cancer battle.

 Canadian Thoroughbred